 You will also need rigatoni pasta, a jar of marinara sauce, water, onion powder, garlic powder, salt, and pepper.
 For after cooking you’ll need mozzarella, ricotta, and parmesan.
 That’s it!
 I told you it was simple and easy!

-Here is a list of the kitchen prep tools, utensils, and appliances I used to make this recipe.
+Here are some essential prep tools, utensils, and appliances I used to make this recipe.

 How to Make Sausage Rigatoni in the Instant Pot

-This is practically a dump and start recipe, which literally means you’ll dump the ingredients in the pressure cooker and start it.
+This is practically a dump-and-start recipe, which literally means you’ll dump the ingredients in the pressure cooker and start it.
 The only “if” is, first, you have to brown the sausage.
 But, that’ll only take a handful of minutes.
 So, let’s get started!

 Cook and Season the Sausage